learn-co-curriculum/git-github-collaborating/README.md

 Once any comments have been resolved, requested changes made, etc., and the pull request has been approved, you can merge in the branch by going back to the "Conversation" tab and clicking "Merge pull request", then "Confirm merge".
-Go ahead and do that; you should see this message:
+Go ahead and do that; you should see a message telling you that the pull request has been successfully merged.
+There will also be a button you can use to delete the branch you just merged:

 ![pull request merged](https://curriculum-content.s3.amazonaws.com/phase-1/git-github/collaborating/pull-request-merged.png)

-Generally, it's a good idea to delete branches that you no longer need, although you don't have to.
+Generally, it's a good idea to delete branches that you no longer need.
 Let's click "Delete branch", then navigate to the "Code" tab at the top of the page.
 There you'll see that you're on the main branch, and that `chapter-1.md` has been added to the files.
 If you click on the branch dropdown, you'll see that our `chapter-1` branch is gone.

 #### Pulling Changes from GitHub to Local